siberianfox/g2wiki/Adding-a-new-G2-board-(or-revision)-to-G2.md

   make PLATFORM=gShield
   ```

 ## Adding a new board that uses one of the supported platforms.
-(Currently, this is SAM3X8E and SMA3X8C.)